-The main difference between these Acts and most other pieces of legislation is that the taxation Acts are written in way that might be understood by people who are not lawyers or accountants.
-They use words like ‘you’ rather than ‘individual’ or ‘person’ as is the case for most other Acts.
+The main difference between these Acts and most other pieces of legislation is that the taxation acts are written in way that might be understood by people who are not lawyers or accountants.

 What is ‘assessable income’?

 Whether a payment is ‘ordinary income’ is determined by reference to ‘the ordinary concepts and usages of mankind’ unless the legislation indicates a contrary intention.
-Some of the factors which will be considered in determining whether an amount of money is ordinary income include:
+Some of the factors that are considered in determining whether an amount of money is ordinary income include:

 - whether there is a connection with the taxpayer’s earning activity (from employment or business)

 - whether the payment reoccurs or is a one-off payment, and

 - whether it has come as a benefit to the taxpayer as ‘income’.

 Generally, a taxpayer’s income will be their salary and wages derived from some sort of personal exertion or services provided, or income derived from a business operated by the taxpayer.

 ‘Statutory income’ refers to specific categories of income.
 These categories are set out in division 15 of the ITAA97 and include:

 - royalties, or payments to a society which collects copyright;